pivotal/docs-tap/install-components.md

 To install Tanzu Application Platform GUI, see the following sections.

-### Prerequisites in Addition to Tanzu Application Platform Requirements
+### Prerequisites in addition to Tanzu Application Platform requirements

 **Required**